psa-jforestier/phusey/README.md

 To work with PHUSEY, you need to have a powerfull client server dedicated to play the scenario.
 This server will try to overload your application, depending of the workload you defined.

 You need to have PHP7 and it *must* be compiled with *Zend thread safe* support and the *pthread* PHP extension.
 To analyze data, you must also have the *SQLite* PHP extension.
+Please note that a Docker image is provided.
+See below.

 The client server need to have HTTP access to the application you want to test.
 It can be hosted behind a firewall.